RocketLeagueMapmaking/RL-docs/docs/resources/tools.md

 A place for useful kismet snippets to copy and paste into your project

-## Local gravity assistant
+## Local Gravity Assistant

-By DokterBotti
+By DoktorBotti

 DoktorBotti has created an awesome tool for making complex gravity situations with [a tutorial](https://youtu.be/U35d40LHH14) on how to make your own gravity fields.
 If you want to know how it works, you can take a look at [the source code](https://github.com/DoktorBotti/RL_LocalGravityAssistant).